plantain-00/ts-transformers-plantain/README.md

 }
 ```

-logger can be disabled by `executed-code:disable` in comment
+logger can be disabled by `executed-code:disable` in comment.
+children logger can be disabled by `executed-code:disable-children` in comment.

 ### codeTimeTransformer